Navagis-LLC/tools/NavagisInternalToolSolution/README.md

 2. ClientSecret; and
 3. BillingAccountName.

-Sample account (this account was deleted):
+Sample account format (this account was deleted):
-ClientId: 78906962687-m27mfuove777l04vlci9ilggn5p6h98d.apps.googleusercontent.com
-ClientSecret: alTloGokKXN6j14Zc9y1L_af
-BillingAccountName: billingAccounts/01CCBA-484432-BC33D7